Winifred Peck

-Winifred Peck, née Knox, (1882–1962) was an English novelist and biographer.
+Winifred Frances Peck (née Knox; 14 September 1882 – 20 November 1962), styled Lady Peck from 1938, was an English novelist and biographer.

-Biography

-Winifred Frances Knox was born in Headington, England in 1882.
-Her father was Edmund Arbuthnott Knox, the fourth Bishop of Manchester.
+Early life and education

+Winifred was born in 1882 at 8 Merton Street, Oxford, the youngest child of Rev. Edmund Arbuthnott Knox and Ellen Penelope French, daughter of the missionary Rev. Valpy French.
+Her father was a fellow at Merton College, Oxford at the time of her birth and later was the fourth Bishop of Manchester (1903–1921).
+Her father was of Ulster Scots descent.

 Knox was one of the first 40 pupils to attend Wycombe Abbey School, and she went on to read Modern History at Lady Margaret Hall, Oxford.

+Career

 Knox's first book, written in 1909, was a biography of Louis IX.
-In 1911 she married James Peck, a British civil servant,.

 Ten years after writing her first book, Winifred Peck began a novel-writing career which saw the publication of twenty-five books over a period of forty years, including House-bound (1942), which was reprinted in 2007 by Persephone Books.
 She also wrote two books on the subject of her own childhood, A Little Learning (1952) and Home for the Holidays (1955).

-Peck had three sons (the second predeceased his parents), and when her husband was awarded a knighthood in 1938 she assumed the title of Lady Peck.

 Peck was the sister of E. V. Knox, editor of Punch; Ronald Knox, theologian and writer; Dilly Knox, cryptographer; Wilfred Lawrence Knox, clergyman; and Ethel Knox.
 Her niece was the Booker Prize-winning author Penelope Fitzgerald who wrote a biography of her father, E. V. Knox, and her uncles, entitled The Knox Brothers.

+Personal life

+In 1911, Knox married civil servant James Peck.
+They had three sons (the second predeceased his parents).
+When her husband was awarded a knighthood in 1938 she assumed the title of Lady Peck.